 While many people are able to cope with trauma and stress without resorting to violence, the risk of violent behaviors increases if people are not given the skills, connectedness, tools, acceptance, and support they need when they are children.

-SEL increases self-awareness and acceptance of others, and people with strong social and emotional skills suffer less from stress, depression, and anxiety.
+At Rachel’s Challenge we aim to increase self-awareness and acceptance of others, and people with strong social and emotional skills suffer less from stress, depression, and anxiety.

 They are better able to overcome challenges throughout life and maintain healthy support circles.

-In addition, research shows that students with strong social and emotional skills perform better academically, miss fewer days of school, are involved in far fewer delinquent acts, and display fewer conduct problems.
+In addition, research shows that students with strong social and emotional-regulation skills perform better academically, miss fewer days of school, are involved in far fewer delinquent acts, and display fewer conduct problems.
 These students also have a higher graduation rate and are shown to be more successful in their careers.